ptone/cli-demo-cookbook/README.md

 ## Contributing

 Contributions to this repository are welcome.
-If you have a demo that you would like to add, please open a pull request.
+If you have a demo that you would like to add, please see the [contributing documentation](./CONTRIBUTING.md).

 ## License